IfcOpenShell/IfcOpenShell/src/ifcopenshell-python/docs/introduction.rst

 **IfcOpenShell** is an open source software library for software developers and BIM powerusers working with Industry Foundation Classes (`IFC <https://technical.buildingsmart.org/standards/ifc/>`_).

-In addition to a C++ and Python API, **IfcOpenShell** comes with an ecosystem of tools, notably including **IfcConvert** (an application to convert IFC models to other formats), the **BlenderBIM Add-on** (an add-on to Blender providing a graphical IFC authoring platform), and many other libraries, CLI apps, and more.
+In addition to a C++ and Python API, **IfcOpenShell** comes with an ecosystem of tools, notably including **IfcConvert** (an application to convert IFC models to other formats), **Bonsai** (an add-on to Blender providing a graphical IFC authoring platform), and many other libraries, CLI apps, and more.
 Support is also provided for auxiliary standards such as BCF, bSDD, and IDS.

 Things you can do
 -----------------